 6.1 The student shall be permitted to appear in the university main examination only if a minimum attendance of 75% is maintained separately in theory and practical in each course from the date of registration in that course.
-However, in NCC/NSS/NSO the minimum attendance requirement would be 65%.
-In case of sickness or any other valid reasons, the vice-chancellor may condone the attendance to an extent of 10%.
+However, in NCC/NSS/NSO/YOGA the minimum attendance requirement would be 65%.
+In case of sickness or any other valid reasons, the Vice-Chancellor may condone the attendance to an extent of 10%.

 - 6.2 A student who is short of attendance in one or more courses will be detained form appearing in the final semester examination of all such course(s) and will be awarded zero grade point.
 Such courses shall be denoted by letter "DE" in the mark sheet. - 6.3 En-mass absence shall be treated as absent in the attendance record of the students and will be charged a fine of Rs.
-2000/on en-mass cutting of the classes for more than 3 days. - 6.4 If a student absents continuously for 7 working days in a semester in any subject, his/her registration in the semester will be cancelled and parents informed accordingly.
-Such students will be provided an option for re-admission in the course/programme within 7 days of the cancellation of their registration by paying a fee of Rs.
-500/-. - 6.5 If a student who has been admitted to the 1st semester of a programme and fails to attend the classes continuously for a period of 30 days without the permission of the Dean of the college, the name of such a student will be removed from the college roll.
+2000/on en-mass cutting of the classes for more than 3 days. - 6.4 The registration of the student shall be cancelled if he/she remains absent from the college in any one subject (i.e. any particular course for which a student is registered in that semester) for more than seven days without prior permission.
+He/she would be re-registered on tendering apology to the effect that he/she will not repeat such absence in future within seven days of the cancellation of the registration by paying a fine of ₹ 250/- or within 15 days by paying a fine of ₹ 500/- or within one month by paying ₹ 1000/-, respectively. - 6.5 If a student who has been admitted to the 1st semester of a programme and fails to attend the classes continuously for a period of 30 days without the permission of the Dean of the college, the name of such a student will be removed from the college roll.
 No petition is permitted in this case.
 He/she may have to seek re-admission as a fresh candidate. - 6.6 If a regular student of the college in subsequent semester fails to register on schedule time or fails to attend the class after registration continuously for 30 days without the permission of the Dean of the college, the student will be removed from the college roll and parents informed accordingly.
 A student so removed may apply to the Dean within 15 days of his/her removal for reconsideration for re-registration in the next academic session, giving valid and strong reasons for failing to take permission.
 His removal may be revoked, provided that, his/her advisor is satisfied with the performance of the student and the same is approved by the Dean.
-The period of removal shall be counted towards the number of semester, though no grade/marks would be awarded for this semester.
+The period of removal (b) shall be counted towards the number of semester, though no grade/marks would be awarded for this semester.